Extending fibrations on knot complements to ribbon disk complements: Extending the fibration on the knot complement to a fibration of the disk complement

 \begin{proof} Note that $\F_1$ can be extended to a movie $\F_t$ in which $\F_0$ is nonsingular via {\emph{generalized}} cancellation movies.
 Therefore, $V=V\times 0$ admits a fibration over $S^1$.
 Then $V$ is an irreducible $3$-manifold (with boundary), and in particular every $2$-sphere embedded in $V$ bounds a $3$-ball.

-\begin{proposition} If $\F:=\F_1$ is nonsingular, then it has a dot singularity $p$ so that when flowing from $p$ outward perpendicular to the leaves of $\F$, the first singular leaf component has a cone $q$ so that the following are true: \begin{itemize} \item With respect to the circular Morse function $\F$, $p$ and $q$ are critical points of index (0,1) or (3,2). \item Suppose $\F^{-1}(\theta)\cap\nu(q)$ is a two-sheeted hyperboloid.
-The two sheets are {\emph{not}} in the same component of $\F^{-1}(\theta)$. \end{itemize} \end{proposition} \begin{proof} Suppose $\F$ has $k_i$ critical points of index $i$.
+\begin{proposition} If $\F:=\F_1$ has any singularities, then it has a dot singularity $p$ so that when flowing from $p$ outward perpendicular to the leaves of $\F$, the first singular leaf component has a cone $q$ so that the following are true: \begin{itemize} \item With respect to the circular Morse function $\F$, $p$ and $q$ are critical points of index (0,1) or (3,2). \item Suppose $\F^{-1}(\theta)\cap\nu(q)$ is a two-sheeted hyperboloid.
+The two sheets are {\emph{not}} in the same component of $\F^{-1}(\theta)$. \end{itemize} \end{proposition}

+In more words, $p$ and $q$ are critical points of $\F$ of cancelling indices.
+Suppose they are index $0$ and $1$, respectively.
+The second condition relates to a handle decomposition of $V$ induced by $\F$, in which $p$ and $q$ correspond to a $0$- and $1$-handle.
+We are requiring that the feet of the $1$-handle corresponding to $q$ cannot both be onthe $0$-handle corresponding to $p$.
+This would imply that at least the handles corresponding to $p$ and $q$ could be cancelled, so we might hope to achieve this cancellation by cancelling the singularities $p$ and $q$ of $\F$. \begin{proof} Suppose $\F$ has $k_i$ critical points of index $i$.
 Then $0=\chi(V)=k_0-k_1+k_2-k_3$.
 But recall there are an equal number of dot and cone singularities in $V$, so $k_0+k_3=k_1+k_2$.
 Therefore, $k_0=k_1$ and $k_2=k_3$.

 Let $p$ be a dot singularity of $\F$, and reorient $\F$ if necessary so that $p$ is an index-$0$ critical point of $\F$.
 Flow from $p$ in the positive $S^1$ direction until finding a singular leaf (with cone point $q$).
 This must happen eventually, since $\F$ is defined on a manifold with boundary.